testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#advanced, #draft`

 :white_check_mark:  **Do:** Commonly the test will need to add records to columns with unique constraints.
 Since multiple tests ae likely to add the same value, add tiny random value as a suffix to keep the records unique.
 Collissions between tests are more likely to occur if the DB is not cleaning-up after each test (See bullet: Choose a clear data clean-up strategy).
 When the data is retained, the 1st tests execution will pass and the 2nd will fail due to unique constrain violation.
 However this is a good practice also when the tables are being cleaned after each test - Otherwise a test writer must read all the previous tests to ensure no similar names were chosen.
 When adding a random value, it's better to keep the data descriptive and meaningful, the test reader will surely understand the flow data better with this option {resident: 'Washinton avenue 17st {unique-23-554}' comparing with this one {resident: 'unique-23-553'}.
-The first option can save as a great documentation, the later
+Only the first option will serve as documentation for the reader.

-some DB columns Given information that must be unique like username or email, the test should combine meaningul data with some randomness to avoid collission with other tests.
-A test should assume nothing on other tests neither should the writer read previous tests implementation.
-Rosie or timestamp.
-Don't use data format that is too different from production, just add time-stamps, tests are also documentation

-Only if not cleaning, also if cleaning cleaning, don't ruin the data 'Joe Stallone {883-322}'

 <br/>